holab-hku/vomix-snakemake/README.md

 ## Structure

-* vomix_actions.py -> store vomix actions (conda env set up script)
+* vomix_actions.py -> vomix actions

 * vomix.py -> cli

-* project structure: follow vomix-wrapper folder = vOMIX-MEGA folder in the original repo
+* modules.py -> module classes

+* runModules folder -> stores the last run command for each module

+* snakemake.sh -> the script that is created and ran when running vomix <module>

 ## Tests